MichaelDrogalis/voluble/README.md

 When a `with` generator is used, the value is passed verbatim to Java Faker to create a value.
 Java Faker has a huge number of categories that it can generate data for.
 Just check out the project to get a sense for what you can do.
 Under the covers, the [`expression` method](https://github.com/DiUS/java-faker/blob/7ac7e53aa2e9a3d39c1e663ddf62b1feb625b060/src/main/java/com/github/javafaker/Faker.java#L636-L654) of Faker is being invoked to dynamically create data without going through its Java classes.

 If you get stuck generating something that you want, just instantiate Faker directly in a Java program and call `faker.expression()` until you get the thing you're looking for.

-## Installation

-I haven't published this to Maven or Confluent Hub yet, so just download the repo and build it locally.
-Install the uberjar on the classpath of Connect and you're good to go.

 ## More examples